NAD+ IV Therapy · Miami

 Physician Summary

 NAD+ IV therapy delivers nicotinamide adenine dinucleotide directly into your bloodstream, bypassing gut absorption.
-At TrufaMED, physician-supervised NAD+ infusions support mitochondrial energy production, activate sirtuins involved in DNA repair, and may assist cognitive clarity and metabolic resilience.
+At TrufaMED, physician-led NAD+ infusions support mitochondrial energy production, activate sirtuins involved in DNA repair, and may assist cognitive clarity and metabolic resilience.
 Sessions run 2–4 hours and are monitored by our clinical team throughout.

 The Science